What Makes a Brand Recognisable? (Research-Backed Insights)

 Red Bull can as an example for a recognisable design and colour combination

-The Be Distinctive Everywhere report found that 19% of logos achieved gold status—making them some of the most recognisable brand assets.
+When it comes to brand recognition, your logo is one of the most powerful brand assets you can have.
+In fact, the Be Distinctive Everywhere report found that 19% of logos tested reached Gold status—making them some of the most recognisable and effective assets for brand recall.

-To make your logo truly effective, consider these points:
+To make sure your logo hits the mark, consider these points:

 Distinctive logos of Kellogg’s, Lego, FedEx, IKEA, Chupa Chups, and YouTube

-Now let’s move on to shapes.
-Jenni Romaniuk differentiates between logos, symbols, and packaging shapes.
-Since we’ve already covered logos, let’s focus on the other two.
+Let’s dive into shapes.
+Jenni Romaniuk makes an important distinction between logos, symbols, and packaging shapes.
+We’ve already covered logos, so let’s focus on the latter two.

 Symbols